robotsushi/stefen-sample-angular/README.md

 You will need node and npm to setup dependencies :

-To run :
+To run open a console and run:

-npm install
+npm install && gulp

-gulp

 npm start